Coming To Your Neighborhood Very Soon…

 Perform a walk through with the municipal Inspector to verify that all restoration is complete to the satisfaction of the municipality.

-A. The marks on the sidewalk and the flags in your yard are to help the construction crews know the location of existing utilities.
+The marks on the sidewalk and the flags in your yard are to help the construction crews know the location of existing utilities.
 Each color represents a different type of utility.
 These markings, coordinated by our use of the Arizona 811 process and placed by the utility owners themselves, are required by state law (40-360.21-32) before any digging can occur by contractors or homeowners.
 We have been advised not to remove the paint, as it not permanent and will fade over time.
-Removing or painting over the marks could result in injuries to workers or major damages to underground utilities and disruption of vital services you and/or your neighbors rely on every day.
-We have further been asked by the city not to pressure wash these marks as this could result in damage to the surface of the streets and sidewalks.
+Removing or painting over the marks could result in injuries to workers or major damages to underground utilities and disruption of vital services you and or your neighbors rely on every day.
+We have further been asked not to pressure wash these marks as this could result in damage to the surface of the streets and sidewalks.
 More information about the Arizona 811 process can be found at www.Arizona811.com.